 I find the creamy comfort of Arborio, the rice used in risotto, to be a really nice base for serving turkey leftovers.
 (Note that you can use this recipe with chicken leftovers, too!)
 To it, I add the sweet bite of dried cranberries (which are also aphrodisiac.
-Read more about what makes cranberries a food of love.).
-The addition of the cranberries gives the Turkey Congee the same sweet/savory interplay you get from a Thanksgiving dinner.
-Combine with the crunch of salty peanuts or cashews–which are, of course, aphrodisiac, it makes a surprisingly sensual, simple dish.
+Read more about what makes cranberry a food of love.).
+The addition of the cranberries gives my congee rice porridge the same sweet/savory interplay you get from a Thanksgiving dinner.
+Combine with the crunch of salty peanuts or cashews – which are, of course, aphrodisiac, it makes a surprisingly sensual, simple dish.
 Best of all, it’s comfort food but one made from a collection of healthy ingredients.
 What more could you ask from a winter meal?

 - 9 cup turkey stock

 - 1 cup Arborio rice

-- 1 c roast turkey meat shredded or chopped into bite-sized pieces
+- 1 cup roast turkey meat shredded or chopped into bite-sized pieces

 - 1 lg carrot shredded